-Paolo Maldini, is quite simply one of the greatest footballers to have ever played, easily the best left back there has ever been, and a Milanese icon, great and a beloved and respected Captain.
+Paolo Maldini, is quite simply one of the greatest footballers to have ever played, easily the best left-back there has ever been, and a Milanese icon, great and a beloved and respected Captain.
 Due to his legendary performance, he was also a favourite in fantasy football lineups.

 Paolo’s trophy haul is only matched by his loyalty, having spent his entire career at Milan, from youth prospect in 1984, to legend in 2009.

 Maldini played his first game for Milan on January 20, 1984, coming on for the injured Sergio Battistini against Udinese.
 Paolo quickly became noticed for his confidence and grace on the ball, and by the following season, was a regular in the starting eleven.

 When Silvio Berlusconi bought the club in 1986, that back four was the foundation in which the Rossoneri were built on during their most successful ever period, the likes of Marco Van Basten, Frank Riijkaard and Ruud Gullit turning Milan from mid table mediocrity into Domestic and World Champions.